 Set goals and targets

-How are real estate ISAs paid?
+How is an ISA for real estate paid?